Phase-Field Methods for Spectral Shape and Topology Optimization: Introduction

 Now, we briefly want to explain how the optimization problems in this paper are formulated.
 Let us fix an arbitrary $\eps>0$.
 For any phase-field $\varphi=\varphi_{\eps}$ belonging to some feasible set, let $\left(\lambda^{\varepsilon,\varphi}_k\right)_{k\in\mathbb{N}}$ and $\left(\mu^{\varepsilon,\varphi}_k\right)_{k\in\mathbb{N}}$ denote the eigenvalues of the approximate equations on the design domain with Dirichlet and Neumann boundary data, respectively.
 In the Dirichlet case, we minimize the functional

 and in the Neumann case, we minimize the functional

 where the indices $i_1,\dots,i_l\in \mathbb{N}$ pick eigenvalues from the above sequences and $\gamma>0$ is a given constant.
-Here, $E_{\text{GL}}^{\varepsilon}$ stands for the \emph{Ginzburg--Landau energy} which is defined as
+Here, $E_{\text{GL}}^{\varepsilon}$ stands for the \textit{Ginzburg--Landau energy} which is defined as

 where $\varepsilon>0$ corresponds to the thickness of the diffuse interface and $\psi$ is a bulk potential that usually has a double-obstacle structure (cf. Section~\ref{GinLan}).
 In the framework of $\Gamma$-limits, this regularizing term can be understood as an approximation of the perimeter functional penalizing the free boundary of the shape (see, e.g., \cite{Ambrosio}) and is needed for the optimization problems to be well-posed.
-The function $\Psi:(\mathbb{R}_{>0})^l\to \mathbb{R}$ is used to formulate quite different extremal problems involving the above selection of eigenvalues, see Section~\ref{SOPT}.
+The function $\Psi:(\mathbb{R}_{>0})^l\to \mathbb{R}$ is used to formulate quite different extremal problems involving the above selection of eigenvalues, such as linear combinations, see Section~\ref{SOPT}.
+For a rigorous investigation of the $\Gamma$-limit, a componentwise monotonicity assumption on $\Psi$ will be crucial in order to preserve the monotonicity of eigenvalues with respect to set inclusion.

-The goal of the paper at hand is to analyse the optimization problems \eqref{minD} and \eqref{minN}, to rigorously study the sharp interface limit for the Dirichlet problem, and to present and discuss several numerical simulations illustrating this theoretical discussion.
+The goal of the paper at hand is to analyze the optimization problems \eqref{minD} and \eqref{minN}, to rigorously study the sharp interface limit for the Dirichlet problem, and to present and discuss several numerical simulations illustrating this theoretical discussion.

+We point out that various methods are proposed in the literature to deal with this kind of shape and topology optimization problems on the sharp interface level.
+The most common one is the method of boundary variation (see \cite{Murat-Simon, Simon, Sokolowski}).
+However, this approach does not allow for topological changes.
+This can be overcome by the homogenization method (see \cite{AllaireBook}) or the more special SIMP method (see \cite{Bendsoe}).

+A fruitful approach studied also in the context of spectral optimization is the level-set method, see e.g., \cite{Allaire1, Oudet}.
+Here the evolution of the shape is governed by a Hamilton--Jacobi equation and velocities to evolve the shape are computed in the framework of shape derivatives.
+This method has moderate numerical costs and also allows for topological changes but the creation of new holes can be challenging, although it can be handled by incorporating topological derivatives, see \cite{Burger}.